karlpilkington/misc/entropy/README.txt

 mean the sigma notation.
 Notice the entropy does not depend on the length of the byte stream (the length is factored in by virtue of the probabilities which are individually a count of a certain byte value v over the total count of bytes).
-So the entropy definition can be used over any length of byte stream.
+The entropy can be calculated over any length of byte stream.

 Example 1
 ~~~~~~~~~